CharlesCreativeContent/toolhouse-examples/README.md

 **SystemPrompts.py:** This file contains pre-configured system prompts that are passed into the API to shape the behavior of each endpoint.

-**demo.html:** This file contains an example of the rag and search tools on a web page
+**demo.html:** This file contains an example of the rag and search tools on a web page, for a Veterinary Clinic

 ## How Toolhouse helps
-Today's LLM technology doesn't run any code itself.
-Instead, you can run code externally: Toolhouse runs the code through the tool chosen by the LLM and on behalf the LLM.
-Once the tool has run it then tells the LLM what the output was.
+Today's LLM technology doesn't need to run any code itself.
+Instead, you can run code externally.
+Toolhouse runs the code through the tool chosen by the LLM.
+The Tool responds with more context, and the LLM uses that to provide a more targeted generation, but also a long list of new capabilities.

 Writing good tools is a long and time-consuming exercise which requires a lot of efforts.
 You have to write definitions of inputs and outputs, robust error handling, handle the infrastructure to host the tool and most importantly effective communication with the model.
 Every model implements function calling slightly differently.
 This causes challenges in schema design, logic implementation, and interaction management.